sd-f/comuni/README.md

 ## Jenkins

-Build-Pipeline will be triggered on push on development branch
+Build-Pipeline will be triggered on push on development branch!

 # Licence
 CampusCommunity is licenced under the under the [WTFPL license](http://www.wtfpl.net/).